-Turmeric is an easy way to reduce cholesterol naturally fast.
+It is an easy way to reduce cholesterol naturally fast.
 Turmeric roots contain curcumin which helps lower any kind of inflammation, triglycerides, and LDL cholesterol (the bad cholesterol – more details on this as we go ahead).
-It can increase your good HDL cholesterol levels and also help prevent arterial plaque formation–getting a better place at your cholesterol ratio.
+It can increase your good HDL cholesterol levels and also help prevent arterial plaque formation–getting a better place in your cholesterol ratio.
 There are various ways to include turmeric in your diet.

 2. Consume Magnesium-Rich Foods:

 Magnesium is another anti-inflammatory blessing that helps to lower LDL cholesterol.
 To experience the positive effects, you’ll want to aim for 400 mg per day in your diet.
 But you must increase your intake slowly, and it’s recommended to avoid the scoots (diarrhea).
 Some great sources of magnesium are avocado, black beans, swiss chard, beet greens, almonds, figs, bananas, and dark chocolate.
 Those who enjoy spinach taste can use this interesting snack to use magnesium as a way to reduce cholesterol naturally fast: spinach plus 1/4 cup of pumpkin seeds; and gulp!
 Pumpkin seeds are also a commonly liked choice among people.